evercoinx/meme-tools/README.md

     - Transfer the reported funds to the _trader distributor_ wallet.

-    - Run `yarn distribute-funds:dry-run` again to make sure that the _trader distributor_ wallet has sufficient balances.
+    - Run `yarn distribute-funds:dry-run` again to make sure that the _trader distributor_ wallet has sufficient balance.

     - Run `yarn distribute-funds` to distribute funds to the trader wallets.